KDE/digikam-doc/batch_queue/metadata_tools.rst

 Translate Strings
 -----------------

-This tool allow to translate automatically some alternative language string from metadata using an online translator service.
+This tool allows to translate automatically some alternative language string from metadata using an online translator service.
 Translatable entries are:

     - :ref:`Title <captions_comments>`.
     - :ref:`Captions <captions_comments>`.
     - :ref:`Copyrights <authorship_copyright>`.
     - :ref:`Usage Terms <authorship_copyright>`.

 The translations settings can be tuned with the dedicated :ref:`Localize Setup Panel <localize_settings>`.
 A list of languages to append or fix in selected alternative language strings.
-To manage contents of this list, use the drop-down button on the left of **Translate to** option.
+To add a new language in this list, use the drop-down button on the left of **Translate to** option.
+To remove a language, use the context menu over this list.

 .. figure:: images/bqm_metadata_translate.webp
     :alt: